Faris-07/Munch/README.md

     - No bugs remaining.

 - Performance
-    - There is a slight dip in performance due to the hero image
+    - There is a slight dip in performance due to the hero image.

 ## Credits
 -